 Black hole sun, black hole sun

-Won’t you come?
+Wonโt you come?

-This repeated refrain adds urgency to the cry for salvation, reinforcing the idea that the speaker feels trapped in a dark, desolate state.
-The repetition of the word “come” intensifies the feeling of desperation, as if the speaker is waiting for an outside force—symbolized by the “black hole sun”—to deliver them from their misery.
+The repetition of the word “come” intensifies the feeling of desperation, as if the speaker is waiting for an outside force, symbolized by the “black hole sun,” to deliver them from their misery.

-The post-chorus serves as both an emotional release and a plea, echoing the song’s themes of longing, despair, and the desire for an escape from internal and external turmoil.
+The post-chorus serves as both an emotional release and a plea, echoing the songโs themes of longing, despair, and the desire for an escape from internal and external turmoil.

 Verse 3: Fear, Drowning, and Disappearance